cryostatio/cryostatio.github.io/docs/_subsections/configuring-the-operator.md

   trustedCertSecrets:
   - secretName: my-tls-secret
     certificateKey: ca.crt
+  - configMapName: my-service-ca
+    certificateKey: service-ca.crt
 ```
-Multiple TLS secrets may be specified in the `trustedCertSecrets` array.
-The `secretName` property is mandatory, and must refer to the name of a Secret within the same namespace as the `Cryostat` object.
-The `certificateKey` must point to the X.509 certificate file to be trusted.
-If `certificateKey` is omitted, the default key name of `tls.crt` will be used.
+Multiple certificate entries may be specified in the `trustedCertSecrets` array.
+Each entry must specify exactly one of `secretName` or `configMapName`.
+The `certificateKey` must point to the X.509 certificate or CA bundle file to be trusted.
+If `certificateKey` is omitted, the default key name is `tls.crt` for **Secrets** and `service-ca.crt` for **ConfigMaps**.

+The `configMapName` option is useful on **OpenShift**, where service serving certificate CA bundles are commonly injected into **ConfigMap** resources.
+In that case, the injected certificate bundle normally uses the `service-ca.crt` key, so you can omit `certificateKey` when using that default key name.

 ### Storage Options
 **Cryostat** uses <code>storage volumes</code> to persist data in its database and object storage.
 In the interest of persisting these files across redeployments, **Cryostat** uses a **Persistent Volume Claim** by default.
 Unless overidden, the operator will create a **Persistent Volume Claim** with the default **Storage Class** and **500MiB** of storage capacity.